lippertmarkus/lippertmarkus.github.io/_posts/2020-08-13-chartreleaser.md

 ## Background

 [Kubernetes](https://kubernetes.io) is a container orchestration system which makes deploying and managing containerized applications easy.
 Kubernetes itself uses multiple YAML files to define all resources an application needs.
-Managing multiple such files is rather cumbersome and the configurations are static, they aren't easily portable.
+Managing multiple such files is rather cumbersome and as the configurations are static, they aren't easily portable.
 This is where Helm comes in.

 [Helm](https://helm.sh) is currently the de-facto package manager for Kubernetes and makes the installation and management of applications easy.
 It bundles Kubernetes resources within a Helm Chart.
 It also allows to parameterize the YAML files, making the applications reusable and simplifying the installation.